-I use empirical and theoretical approaches across ecology and evolutionary biology to understand the limits to adaptation.
+I use empirical and theoretical approaches

 Biotic interactions and range limits